bigcommerce/dev-docs/docs/api-docs/customers/customers-subscribers-overview.md

 ## Customer Login API

 The Customer Login API allows for single sign-on.
-Once a customer has authenticated by logging in to a third-party system (CMS, portal, or app), you can use the customer login API to seamlessly log the customer into their BigCommerce customer account.
+Once a customer has authenticated by logging in to a third-party system (CMS, portal, or app), you can use the Customer Login API to seamlessly log the customer into their BigCommerce customer account.

 ## Current Customer API
 The Current Customer API allows your application to identify logged in customers.
 This is useful when you need to show customer specific information.